philipmorg/philip-morgan-research-notes/src/site/notes/Philip Morgan Research Notes/Active Research/RFP-less indie consulting dynamics.md

-## LinkedIn 1-question recruiting survey
+## LinkedIn 1-question recruiting poll

 Q: Have you ever hired an independent consultant for a project larger than $20K without using a RFP?